 Whole School Whole Child Program Manager

 A Michigan native, Nick Monts earned a B.A. in Secondary Education and a M.A. in Educational Leadership at Eastern Michigan University.
 Nick has worked as a high school social studies teacher in the Detroit area.
 His previous schools include Covenant House Academy, which serves as an alternative high school and a shelter for homeless teens and Clintondale Continuing Education Center, a vocational school helping troubled high school students get back on track.
-Nick is embarking on his second year as a Program Manager and enjoys City Year's culture and camaraderie.
-Nick has a passion for innovative educational programs and looks forward to another year at City Year Washington, DC.
+Nick is embarking on his third year as a Program Manager and is looking forward to building new school partnerships.
+Nick has a passion for innovative educational programs and is glad to have another strong year at City Year Washington, DC.

 Dave Moore grew up just outside DC and is a proud alum of the 2001-2002 City Year Boston corps and was a member of the City Year Little Rock start-up team.
 After four years on staff in Little Rock, Dave took a break from City Year to volunteer in Bolivia, train government employees, return to school to finish his undergrad and get married.
 Dave is very excited to return to City Year and serve in his hometown.

 This year, Dave is serving as the Diplomas Now Program Director and will be working with three middle and high schools to address the dropout crisis.
 His teams will work in collaboration with Talent Development and Communities in Schools to provide a comprehensive response to truancy, behavior issues, and poor performance in math and English.

 In her role as Corporate Partnerships Manager, Jessica helps